Alfresco/docs-alfresco/content-services/community/develop/sdk.md

 #### Building and running the project

 The first thing you need to do before you can run anything is to build the custom ACS Docker images with the custom extensions.
-We can build images and extensions at the same time as we start (run) the project by using the `./run.sh build_start` script (on Windows use the `run.bat build_start` script instead).
+You can build images and extensions at the same time as you start (run) the project by using the `./run.sh build_start` script
+(on Windows use the `run.bat build_start` script instead).

 Note that if you have another Alfresco SDK project running, then you need to stop it first.
 Also, make sure that the